-The Stockholders and the Board of Directors Pilipinas Shell Petroleum Corporation 41st floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
+The Stockholders and the Board of Directors Shell Pilipinas Corporation 41st floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
 Fort Bonifacio, Taguig City, Metro Manila

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Pilipinas Shell Petroleum Corporation (the Company) as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021, included in this Form 17-A, and have issued our report thereon dated March 24, 2022.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Shell Pilipinas Corporation (the Company), formerly Pilipinas Shell Petroleum Corporation, as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022, included in this Form 17-A, and have issued our report thereon dated March 23, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The schedules listed in the Index to the Supplementary Schedules are the responsibility of the Company's management.
 These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic financial statements.
-These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.